 Artist 2 Artist

-Get your virtual, hybrid, or in-person classroom connected with art professionals!
+Connect your virtual, hybrid, or in-person classroom with art professionals!

-Artist 2 Artist is purposed to connect secondary teachers with working Utah art professionals and is designed to be extremely flexible to fit the needs of your classroom.
-Use Artist 2 Artist to connect your students with an art professional to get them more connected with an art topic or inspired about future possibilities for them in art careers.
+Artist 2 Artist purpose is to connect secondary teachers with working Utah art professionals.
+The program is designed to be extremely flexible to fit the needs of your classroom.
+Use Artist 2 Artist to connect your students with an art professional, get them specific training on an arts-related subject, or inspire them to think about future career possibilities.

 If you view one of the videos below or use them in your classroom, please take this survey: Survey Link